Coconut milk is a thick, creamy, and dairy free beverage that’s high in fat and low in carbohydrates and sugar.

 Special populations such as pregnant women and diabetics should be careful when consuming coconut milk as it may cause adverse effects.
 Children should be fine to consume coconut milk, although you should speak to a medical professional before giving it to them.

 Coconut milk comes in a variety of ways, such as liquid form, powder form, and condensed form.
-Powdered forms, like Z Natural Foods and Marion’s Kitchen, are very convenient.
+Powdered forms, like Z Natural Foods, are very convenient.
 However, they tend to climb and contain a lot of sugar and stabilizing agents, which is why we ranked them quite low.
 Anthony’s Organic Coconut Milk Powder was the exception since it is devoid of most sugar and additives.
 Its convenience, great taste, and purity let us rank it in our top 3.

 Canned coconut milks, like Thai Kitchen and Natural Value, offered a lot of purity, making them great for cooking and baking.
 However, they are often not fortified with vitamins and minerals, making them less ideal as a dairy substitute.
 Canned coconut milk was also found to have traces of BPA, which was less than ideal.
 As such, they didn’t make the top 5 on our list.